MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-dynamic-groups.md

 For **Azure Gov.** customers, you must use Jarvis ([example query](https://jarvis-west.dc.ad.msft.net/277895BE))

-1. Create a connection to the [idshared kusto cluster](https://idsharedwus.kusto.windows.net:443):
+1. Create a connection to the [idshared Kusto cluster](https://idsharedwus.kusto.windows.net:443):

    ![Create a connection to the cluster](./media/troubleshoot-dynamic-groups/troubleshoot-dynamic-groups-edit-connection.png)